 It’s crucial to develop a strong and consistent brand identity across all channels.

-Ensure that your logo, colors, brand messaging, and visual elements are the same across your platforms to build up your brand recognition.
+Ensure that your logo, colors, brand messaging, and visual elements are consistent across your platforms to build brand recognition.

 5. Develop a content strategy